ConduitIO/ecdysis/README.md

 ```

 To create a new command, define a struct that implements `ecdysis.Command` and
-any other `ecdysis.CommandWih*` interfaces you need.
+any other `ecdysis.CommandWith*` interfaces you need.
 The recommended pattern is
 to list the interfaces that the command implements in a `var` block.

 ```go